Common Cataract Concerns & Questions

 Cataract surgery is commonly done one eye at a time although it is perfectly safe to have both eyes corrected at the same time.
 In Australia, due to our Medicare ruling, if you have private health insurance and are covered for your cataract procedure, you will not be fully reimbursed* if both eyes are corrected during the same procedure.
 Therefore, it is recommended having your procedures on separate dates (if both eyes require surgery).

 *Please note: depending on your health fund and level of cover, there may be a small gap for your cataract procedure.
-Your surgical co-ordinator can advise you of the details.
+Your surgical co-ordinator at Perth Eye Hospital can advise you of the details.

 You can drive as soon as your vision is comfortable following your procedure or once you meet driving standards.
 Eye drops will be provided and are imperative to the healing process.
 Your doctor should provide you with a medication chart or something helpful to track your daily drops.
 Full aftercare information will be provided by your doctor and the clinical staff prior to your procedure.
 Always ensure you contact them if you have any concerns or questions.